9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 parsing, not continue in some broken state.
 Our monad combines the effect of carrying state around with the effect of early exit.

-The normal `State` monad doesn\'t let us escape in this way; it only carries state.
-It uses the default implementation of `fail`: this calls `error`, which throws an exception that we can\'t catch in pure code.
+The normal `State` monad doesn't let us escape in this way; it only carries state.
+It uses the default implementation of `fail`: this calls `error`, which throws an exception that we can't catch in pure code.
 The `State` monad thus *appears* to allow for failure, without that capability actually being any use.
 (Once again, we recommend that you almost always avoid using `fail`!)